shams-nahid/My-Daily-AWS-Study/docs/Notes/Cloudfront And Global Accerator/01 Cloudfront.md

 - Configure origin to add a `Cache-Control` or `Expires-Header`
 - Specify minimum TTL to the `Cloudfront Cache Behevior`
 - Default value of TTL is 24 hours

+### Cloudfront Function

+- Cloudfront functions can be used
+  - Cache key normalization
+  - Header manipulation
+  - Status code modification and body generation
+  - Request Authorization